 My husband did an amazing job decluttering our paper clutter.
 Everything is trashed, burned or filed away!

 I started in one of my closed door rooms…I’ve started with sell and donate piles.
 It will be a slower process but it will happen.

 This has been working so great for us over the past 3 weeks.
-I have kept up with all of the housework as my #1 priority before declutter and it is amazing how much better everyone in our home feels and how easier it is to get the declutter done.
+I have kept up with all of the housework as my #1 priority before decluttering and it is amazing how much better everyone in our home feels and how easier it is to get more done.

 Neglect is the reason we get ourselves in the cluttered up messes in the first place!
 I have told myself “follow though” more times in the past few weeks than I can count.
 It has been a good thing.